top of page

 Unfortunately for us, we arrived at Bora Bora simultaneously with a storm.
 Needless to say, that threw a bucket of water on the proceedings!

-Our planned Bora Bora shore excursion cancelled, Janet and I rode to shore on a ship shuttle, though she returned to the ship immediately, when learning additional shuttle service had been suspended.
+Our planned Bora Bora shore excursion cancelled, Janet and I rode to shore on a ship shuttle, though she returned to the ship immediately, after learning additional shuttle service had been suspended.

 I, however, being more adventurous, ambled along the main street over the next hour-and-a-half as the rain slackened, chatted with several shop owners, mostly selling pearl jewelry, perused the local grocery, paused at the protestant church to listen to the parishioners sing a Polynesian hymn.
 (The church provided the lyrics on an elevated screen!)